Toyota to review climate stance as investors turn up the heat

+Autos & TransportationToyota to review climate stance as investors turn up the heat

-TOKYO (Reuters) - Japan’s Toyota Motor Corp signalled a shift in its climate change stance on Monday, saying it would review its lobbying and be more transparent on what steps it is taking as it faces increased activist and investor pressure.
+Japan's Toyota Motor Corp (7203.T) signalled a shift in its climate change stance on Monday, saying it would review its lobbying and be more transparent on what steps it is taking as it faces increased activist and investor pressure.

 The carmaker came under scrutiny after siding with the Trump administration in 2019 in a bid to bar the state of California from setting its own fuel efficiency rules.